-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Transit and residential land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or storm water tax breaks for properties that have more canopy.
 Many transit properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.
+Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.